 2. Multiple Integrations

-Organizations are trying to maximize use of the avalanche of data produced by their business video surveillance.
+Organizations are trying to maximize use of the avalanche of data produced by their commercial video surveillance.
 Video management system developers are creating interfaces that allow them to integrate with tools such as artificial intelligence for live event notifications or post-event forensic searches.

 3. Growth Areas